BoHuang2018/hpc-htc-demo-stocks/README.md

 # hpc-htc-demo-stocks
 ## A demo to build high-throughput-computing cluster on Google Cloud Platform
 This repository presents a lightweight demo of HTCondor cluster on GCP (Google Cloud Platform).
 Such a cluster can be applied to many fields' work.
-We do only stocks price simulation with random walk process and Monto-Carlo in this repository.
+We do only stocks price simulation with random walk process and Monte-Carlo in this repository.

 ### Background
 This repository got expired by an example from Google Cloud Solution (link: https://cloud.google.com/solutions/analyzing-portfolio-risk-using-htcondor-and-compute-engine),